openhab/org.openhab.binding.zwave/doc/sunricher/zv2400tacsla_0_0.md

 ### Parameter 5: Minimum brightness value

 Setting minimum brightness value
-Valid value: 0~50, the bigger the value is, the higher the load’s minimum brightness is Values in the range 0 to 50 may be set.
+<p&gtValid value: 0~50, the bigger the value is, the higher the load’s minimum brightness is </p&gt
+Values in the range 0 to 50 may be set.

 The manufacturer defined default value is ```0```.